czheo/czheo.github.io/_posts/2020-07-30-name-of-my-son.md

 This character also has the same pronunciation as "Six"(陆) of the Chinese capital number character, for he was born on June 6 (06/06) of Chinese Lunar Calendar.
 (Six is also considered to be the lucky number in China, similar to 7 in the western culture.)

-"珂" means "pure white jade-like stone", with the wish of being a bright person of him, similar to the meaning of the Latin origin of his English name.
+"珂" means "pure white jade-like stone", with our wish of being a bright person of him, similar to the meaning of the Latin origin of his English name.